quii/monolith-to-micro/README.md

 }
 ```

-We've added our new command `add-ingredient` and for now we just print it.
+We've added our new command `add-ingredient` and for now we just print a debug message.

+To run `add-ingredient` via docker-compose you will need to do `docker-compose run app go run main.go add-ingredient` (I am 100% sure this can be improved!)

 We'll next need to add to our code a means of adding ingredients.
 This means we will have to move away from `DummyIngredientsRepo` which is just a hardcoded list of ingredients into something that can maintain state.

 There will actually be a fair amount of domain logic within this code and lots of tests.
 This feels like our `package cookme` may start to have too many concerns mixed with it so we'll start a new package called `inventory` and put a skeleton implementation of something that implements `IngredientsRepo` and gives us a function to add ingredients.